I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 Now near St Finian’s Bay is the Skellig Chocolate Factory.
 See how chocolate is made and have a free taste.
 There is also a coffee shop & restaurant here where you can sit down and relax.

 On the road again, you will come across Ballinskelligs beach.
-It is just before Ballinskelligs Village.
-Take a dip in the inviting clear water.
+It is just before Ballinskelligs Village and you can take a dip in the inviting clear water.

 The next town you come to is Waterville.
 See my web page on things to do in Waterville here.